 Independence struggle hits inventing business

-Presentation was recorded to enable relations of Theo D. Farrall to view.
-Download the video files below.
+This presentation, 26 May 2020, was recorded largely to enable relations of Theo D. Farrall to view.
+Available on request (a private YouTube link).

 A Ghastly Story